MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 |443| *.chinacloudapi.cn |
 |443| login.partner.microsoftonline.cn |
 |443| No Mooncake equivalent&mdash;not required to run the gateway&mdash;only used to check network during failure conditions |
-|443| No Mooncake equivalent&mdash;used during AAD sign in.
-For more infomation about AAD endpoints, go to [Check the endpoints in Azure](https://docs.azure.cn/articles/guidance/developerdifferences)
+|443| No Mooncake equivalent&mdash;used during Azure AD sign in.
+For more information about Azure AD endpoints, go to [Check the endpoints in Azure](https://docs.azure.cn/articles/guidance/developerdifferences)
 |443| applicationinsights.azure.cn |
 |433| clientconfig.passport.net |
 |433| aadcdn.msftauth.cn |